Zavier-Dean/DMV_Appointments_Vegas/README.md

 10. Suspensions (Reinstatements) - Registration/Revenue Recovery

 - This selection doesn't really matter, as long as its close to what you need.
-- For example, added a motorcycle endorsement to a current license would be under "Drivers License - Renewal"
+- For example, adding a motorcycle endorsement to a current license would be under "Drivers License - Renewal."
 - **NOTE**: The DMV closes Knowledge tests one hour before they close

 # Developer Notes - What's to come
-- Options will be moved to a JSON file where it can be edited easier
 - Firefox and Edge support
 - Time check
 - More options to cancel actions